python/peps/CONTRIBUTING.rst

 The PEPs repository defines a set of pull request templates, which should be used when opening a PR.

-If you use the git from the command line, you may be accustomed to creating PRs by following the URL that is provided after pushing a new branch. **Do not use this link**, as it does not provide the option to populate the PR template.
+If you use Git from the command line, you may be accustomed to creating PRs by following the URL that is provided after pushing a new branch. **Do not use this link**, as it does not provide the option to populate the PR template.